chancecardona/ANN_for_antenna_design/README.md

    If there are no resonance peaks (very smooth) should check if soln is not well-defined.
    See Gustavsen1999 for more info.

-   Vary the # of poles (1 complex is 2 poles) and eval RMS?
    Also need SVD (of k rows of the a_bar values), then take its S values and make sure none are small (under machine precision limit ~1e-12).

 ### Data Format